It might surprise you how strongly connected good sleep and gut health are to maintaining good mental wellness.

 All of these number might sound…well…depressing, but we are all more than just a statistic and there are ways to help ensure you don’t become one.

-You may have heard circadian rhythms.
+You may have heard of circadian rhythms.
 These are patterns of brainwave activity, hormones, cell regeneration and biological activities that occur on a daily basis.
-For example, our kidneys slow down at night so we wake up less often to use the bathroom.
+For example, our kidneys slow down at night, so we wake up less often to use the bathroom.
 Digestion also slows down at night.

 Sleeping well at the right time each day is essential to keeping the circadian rhythms functioning properly.
 And when our bodies are function properly, we feel better all around.

 Sleep and Gut Health: The chicken or the egg factor